MacWisdom Systems logo

 • You can use your cell phone as a hot spot (like a wireless router), and connect your computers and other devices to it.
 The speed can be acceptable, but the cost could be higher than the other solutions.
 From my experience, Verizon has the best reception in the Nevada County area.

-Generally, a "wired" connection, such as cable, UVerse, or DSL, will be more reliable, and a better choice than the wireless services (SmarterBroadband, Digital Path, cell phone, satellite).
+Generally, a "wired" connection, such as cable, UVerse, or DSL, will be more reliable, and a better choice than any of the wireless services (SmarterBroadband, Digital Path, cell phone, satellite).
 But you will need to decide based on what's available, the minimum speed you need, and what you are willing to pay.
 If you are using digital phone lines (VOIP), reliability is an important factor, even though a typical call does not require a lot of speed.

 About SmarterBroadband

-Visual chart of 12MB service at various intervals starting 03/16/2020
+Table of 12MB service starting 2024, taken at various times

-Table of 12MB service at various intervals starting 03/16/2020.
+Visual chart of 12MB service starting 2024, taken at various times

 Other useful web sites

-Test your Internet connection speed
+Test your Internet connection speed with speedtest.net